-Education/training: You’ll need an Associates degree from an accredited nuclear medicine technology program.
+Education/Training Required: You’ll need an associate’s degree from an accredited nuclear medicine technology program.
 In most states, you’ll also be required to become certified.

-Challenges: Similar to radiation therapists, you’ll need to be sensitive to patient needs, and be able to explain procedures and therapies.
+Job Challenges: Similar to radiation therapists, you’ll need to be sensitive to patient needs and be able to explain procedures and therapies.
 If you’re working in a hospital, you may be required to work shifts, including nights, weekends, and holidays.

 - You have a strong desire to work in the healthcare field, participating in the healing process.